anmolgupta2015/Assignment_MCnet/README.md

 - Assists in **educational and outreach** efforts by making data accessible.

 #### **Use Cases:**
 1. **Particle Collision Analysis** – Visualizing jet formation, decay chains, and missing energy for physics studies.
+Seeing events in an intuitive format makes it easier to spot anomalies or unexpected physics signals.
 2. **Detector Simulation Validation** – Comparing MC-generated events with experimental data to refine detector response models.
+Visualization makes discrepancies stand out, which is crucial for improving simulation accuracy.

 ---